Bizovi/Bizovi.github.io/content/post/2017-08-07-stochastic-modeling-and-bayesian-inference-part-i.md

 title: Stochastic Modeling and Bayesian Inference.
 Part I
 author: Bizovi Mihai
 date: '2017-08-07'
-abstract: "Current challenges in economics need an interdisciplinary, multidimensional approach and different perspectives.
-The thesis investigates statistical modeling based on three schools of thought: Stochastic Modeling, Machine Learning and Bayesian Analysis, which has applications from economics and finance to genetics, linguistics and artificial intelligence.

-This approach is extremely general and allows us to make inferences about latent quantitites and relationships, to identify what is hidden beneath surface, to account for the uncertainty and nonlinearities of economic phenomena.
-The idea of learning from data, the flexibility of such models and the parsimonity principle could lead to a kind of modeling which was impossible with classical tools.
-The focus will be very much on models and a deep understanding of concepts on which they're built."
 slug: stochastic
 categories: ["stochastic"]
 tags: ["bayes", "ml"]